taikedz/dockervisor/README.md

 Written to allow non-fluent admins to manage docker containers and image upgrades easily.

-Here's an [example readme](example-readme.md) that can be given to basic maintenance admins, for apps managed by jockler.
+Here's an [example readme](example-readme.md) that can be given to basic maintenance admins, for apps managed by jockler (also accessible any time via `jockler readme`).

 ## Features